 Stock market surges after inflation report shows the pain of high prices may ease

-Stocks surged on Thursday after a better-than-expected report on inflation showed that the galloping price increases that consumers have had to endure all year are beginning to slow.
+Stocks surged in their biggest rally in two years on Thursday, after a better-than-expected inflation report showed that the galloping price increases that consumers have endured all year are beginning to slow.

-Investors immediately cheered the news, with the Dow Jones Industrial Average rising more than 800 points or 2.5% in the first hour of trading.

-All indices traded higher into the early afternoon, with the Dow rising more than 3% to 33,550.71, the highest since the middle of August.
-The Nasdaq was up more than 6% and the S&P 500 up more than 4.5%.
+The Dow Jones Industrial Average rose 1200 points, or more than 3.7%, over the course of the day to close at 33,715.37, the highest since the middle of August.
+The Nasdaq soared more than 7% and the S&P 500 more than 5%.

 Consumer prices in October were 7.7% higher than a year ago, according to the Labor Department.
 That's a slower pace of inflation than September's 8.2% rate.
 It's also the smallest year-on-year increase in prices since January.